wp-plugins/library-instruction-recorder/README.txt

 Initial release so why not install?

 == Changelog ==

+= 1.1.1 =
+* CSV headers were not being sent before data in some instances of report generation, causing reports to not download.
+This has been fixed!

 = 1.1.0 =
 * Record count ("show entries" number) is now persistent on upcoming classes page (per user).